England Football Online

 Characteristics Shortest player

-Fanny Walden, the Tottenham Hotspur winger who earned two caps in 1914 and 1922, was reputedly England's shortest player at 5ft.
+Fanny Walden, the Tottenham Hotspur winger who made two appearances in 1914 and 1922, was reputedly England's shortest player at 5ft.
 2in., weighing in at 8st.
 9lbs.

-Jack Crawford, earning his single cap against Scotland in 1931, may have only been 5ft 2ins., weighting a mere 8st.
+Jack Crawford, earning his single cap against Scotland in 1931, may have only been 5ft 2ins., weighing a mere 8st.
 6lbs.

 Jackie Bestall (1935) and Tommy Magee (1923-25) were 5ft 3ins.